freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 270.1

-Take look at the details of `second_table` again to see if it got renamed.
+Take a look at the details of `second_table` again to see if it got renamed.

 #### HINTS